-Parameters Description Audio In The option "Enabled" would activate incoming audio (either line in or built-in microphone).
-The option "Disabled" would turn off the incoming audio.
+Parameters Description The option "Enabled" would activate incoming audio (either line in or Audio In built-in microphone).
+The option "Disabled" would turn off the Audio in coming audio.
 In such case, the video stream is captured without audio.
-Audio In Sensitivity Choose "High" when the target is farther away from the camera and choose "Low" when the target is near the camera.
-Under "High" mode, there may be more audio noise due to higher level of signal amplification.
-Not available in all models.
-Audio Out Volume The audio out volume level can be adjusted in the scale of 0-100.
-It will influence the volume level of the speakers connected to the camera.
-Audio Format Choose the compression format of audio: PCM, G.711A ( $A$ -law) or G.711U ( $\mu$ -law).
+Choose "High" when the target is farther away from the camera and Audio In Loval choose "Low" when the target is near the camera.
+Under "High" Audio III Level mode, there may be more audio noise due to higher level of signal amplification.
+The audio out volume level can be adjusted in the scale of 0-100.
+It Audio Out Volume will influence the volume level of the speakers connected to the camera.
+Audio Format Choose the compression format of audio: PCM, G.711A (A-law) or G.711U (μ-law).

-To adjust the volume level of the speakers connected to the PC that runs the Web Configurator in order to hear the audio from the camera's microphone or line-in device, go to Live View page and use the audio controls there:
+To adjust the volume level of the speakers connected to the PC that runs the web management in order to hear the audio from the camera's microphone or line-in device, go to Live View page and use the audio controls there: